Diplomatic History (journal)

 Diplomatic History is a peer-reviewed academic journal covering the foreign relations history of the United States.
 It is the official journal of the Society for Historians of American Foreign Relations and is published by Oxford University Press.
-The journal was established in 1977.
-From 2014-2019 the editors-in-chief were Nick Cullather (Indiana University) and Anne L. Foster (Indiana State University).
-Since July 2019, the editors-in-chief are Anne L. Foster and Petra Goedde (Temple University).
+The journal was established in 1977, and publishes five issues a year.

+The current editors-in-chief are Anne L. Foster, Indiana State University, and Petra Goedde, Temple University.
+Alan McPherson serves as the associate editor.

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 0.529.
+According to the Journal Citation Reports, the journal had a 2020 impact factor of 0.529.